TwitterFacebook

 November: NASA approved Deep Impact mission intended to rendezvous with Comet Tempel 1 and release an impactor into its core.

 Dec.
-3: Mars Polar Lander disappears during its descent on the surface of Mars.
+3: NASA's Mars Polar Lander disappears during its descent onto the surface of Mars.

 2000